 Within this site is also a record for each branch, district, and area.
-Each record contains general information where available, such as location, whether active, when organized and disbanded, and the location of the actual Tweedsmuir Collections.
+Each record contains gereral information, where availbable, such as whether active, when organized and disbanded and the physical location of the Tweedsmuir Collection.

-As of March 31, 2016 the full Home & Country newsletters are available, as well as a few of the other documents.
-FWIO is applying for further grants to continue digitizing documents and adding them to this platform.
+FWIO will continue to apply for further grants to continue digitizing documents and adding them to this platform.
 We also encourage the public to donate to this worthwhile project through the link.